andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 Composition programming is cleaner to write, easier to maintain and allows for flexibility defining behaviour

 ## Programming to an Interface

+//TODO!

+## Dependency Injection

+DI is providing the object that an object needs instead of having it construct them itself

+- it allows the creation of dependent objects outside of a class and provides those objects to a class through different ways:

+1. constructor injection
+2. setter injection

+A client who wants to call some services should not have to know how to construct those services.
+Instead, the client delegates to an external code (the injector)

+The client is not aware of the injector

+The injector passes the services to the client.
+Services might exist or be constructed by the injector itself

+This means the client doesn't need to know about the injector, how to construct the services or even which services it is actually using

+The client only needs to know the interfaces of the services

+- if class creates an instance of another class it cannot be used and tested  independently from this class.
+This is called __hard dependency__

+## Code Smells

+//TODO watch java design patterns
+//TODO watch lin kedin code smells course